jsangilve/hatethatcode/content/elixir/json_macro.md

  ]
 ```

-Because `query_specs/3` is composable, we can do things like:
+Similarly, because `query_specs/3` is composable, we pipe the function after other queries:

 ```elixir
  def family_electric_mercedes do